Female Health - How to balance hormones

 Lower testosterone levels by eating ph-balanced nutrition.
 Reduce protein in your diet, especially that of animals.
 Less animal protein will help you lower your testosterone levels.
 In addition avoid refined sugars and saturated fats.
 Consider lots of fresh fruit and vegetables as your main ingredient, meat, rice and pasta as your side dishes.

 Exercising is natural therapy to balance hormones.
 It will release endorphins which will raise mood and decrease the chance of depression.
 It balances your overall well-being.
-As longs as it is not freezing cold outside, consider walks or bike rides outside.
+As long as it is not freezing cold outside, consider walks or bike rides.
 The fresh air and the sunlight will be beneficial to your physical as well as mental health.

 In addition to changing our eating habits and exercising there are some health supplements that we can take that will help balance hormone levels.
 I have taken a look at several different options which I have narrowed down to four different medicinal herbs.

 Saw Palmetto is an effective medicinal herb to lower testosterone levels in women as well as in men.
 Native Americans used to treat urinary problems with it.
 Today it is being used by men with prostatic problems.
 Prostatic enlargement shows an abnormal amount of testosterone, and Saw Palmetto can lower its concentration, easing pain and discomfort.
-In female health it has shown to be an affective medicinal herb to reduce symptoms associated with high testosterone level.
-Some women do report weight gain while taking it.
+In female health it has shown to be an affective medicinal herb in reducing symptoms associated with high testosterone levels.

 Red Clover can be found all over Europe, Asia and Northamerica.
 It is a nutritious medicinal herb noted for its greatest benefits in female endocrine health.
 Its plant estrogen helps to balance estrogen levels associated with menopause.
 In addition, it was discovered that red clover also increases cardiovascular health by lowering high cholesterol levels.
 A study done with red clover also showed an increase in bone density in menopausal women.